 To enable or disable Windows Mobility Center in Windows 11 or 10 via Windows Registry, use these steps:-

 Step 2.
 In the top search results, click on the

 Step 3.
 In the Registry Editor window that opens, navigate or browse for the following key:-

 Step 5.
 Rename the newly created key as

 Step 6.
 Now, perform a right-click on the

 Step 7.
 Rename the newly created DWORD (32-bit) Value as

 Step 8.
 On the right side pane of MobilityCenter, double-click on the

 Step 10.
 Reboot your computer or laptop.

-Now, you will not be able to open the Windows Mobility Center in Windows 10.
+Now, you will not be able to open the Windows Mobility Center in Windows 11 or 10.
 If you want to enable it again, navigate to the following key:-